FlyWithMus/Proyecto2_API/README.md

-# PORTAL DE NECESIDADES DIGITALES 🚀
+# PORTAL DE NECESIDADES DIGITALES (FREELANCE SERVICES PLATFORM)🚀

+API for a platform where users can register, post required services and help others with their needs.

+## START DATABASE:

+1. Create the database with command: run initDB
+2. Populate the databe with command: populateDB

 ## TABLES 📊: